xenia-canary/game-patches/.github/README.md

 If the above sections didn't help, you can try the following:
 1. Make sure there is `[Patched Applied]` in the title bar.
 2. Make sure you followed [Enabling patches](#Enabling-patches).
-3. Make sure you have the right version of the game.
+3. Make sure you have the right version of the game e.g. Title Updates (TU).
-4. Make sure you have the latest version of Xenia Canary experimental.
+4. Make sure you have the latest version of Xenia Canary experimental from [here](https://github.com/xenia-canary/xenia-canary/releases/download/experimental/xenia_canary.zip "xenia_canary.zip").
     * Patches aren't supported on master.
 5. Try deleting all of your patches and [updating them](#Installing/Updating).
 6. Try commenting out the `hash` of the patch like so: